apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/InstrumentYourLibrary.md

 Once the metadata has been injected, the request–including all the additional metadata–is sent over the network.

 > Note: The actual logic of deciding what baggage values to inject depend on the tracer implementation, and thus we are not covering it in this _end-user_ focused guide.
-Refer to <doc:ImplementATracer> if you'd like to learn about implementing a ``TracerProtocol``.
+Refer to <doc:ImplementATracer> if you'd like to learn about implementing a ``Tracer``.

 #### Handling inbound requests